I have officially been off Lialda, after my last flareup, since about 2013.

 Whew!
 That’s a lot!
 Now, don’t get me wrong.
 I don’t believe in tossing out the whole entire idea of using pharmaceutical drugs, I just don’t advocate long-term use of them if you can help it.

 Pharmaceutical drugs can help in many situations, especially emergencies, but, unfortunately, they can also cause more harm than good.
-So, you have to know when to say no and listen to your own body.
+You have to know when to say no and listen to your own body.
 It will tell you what to do next.

-If, for some reason, you are an exception to the rule and need to stay on certain medications for conditions that are not common or life-threatening you can always make sure you’re healthy in other ways.
+If, for some reason, you need to stay on certain medications for conditions that are not common or life-threatening you can always make sure you’re healthy in other ways.
 Explore healing foods and/or supplements (ones that don’t interfere with your medication) that can help keep the medication side effects to a minimum and keep your body strong.